deepsense-ai/fdds-rag/README.md

 ## Key Components
 - `data/pdfs`: directory for storing your PDF files.
 - `data/qdrant`: local volume for Qdrant's data persistence.
-- `docker-compose.yml` configures the Qdrant service and manages local volumes.
+- `docker-compose.yml` configures the Qdrant service and API (for the API see also `Dockerfile`).
-- `src/inference.py` contains methods to process a query and generate responses based on contextual data using RAG.
+- `src/fdds/inference.py` contains methods to process a query and generate responses based on contextual data using RAG.
-- `src/pdf_loader.py` loads and processes PDF files from the `data/pdfs` directory into Qdrant.
+- `src/fdds/pdf_loader.py` loads and processes PDF files from the `data/pdfs` directory into Qdrant.
+- `src/fdds/evaluation.py` Evaluates RAG using a defined pipeline in the `src/fdds/evaluation_pipeline.py` file.
-- `src/config.py` holds configuration settings for the project.
+- `src/fdds/config.py` holds configuration settings for the project.
 - `pyproject.toml` and `uv.lock`: configuration files for uv and project dependencies.
 - `.pre-commit-config.yaml`: configuration for pre-commit hooks to ensure code quality.